-Rotavirus notifications to the Department of Health decreased in the past week and were lower than levels usually reported at this time of the year.
-The number of norovirus detections at PathWest decreased slightly in the past week (Figure 11).
+Rotavirus notifications to the Department of Health decreased slightly in the past week and remained lower than levels usually reported at this time of the year.
+The number of norovirus detections at PathWest decreased in the past week (Figure 11).